 Other areas of counselling I deal with

 Early life experience of living outside the UK, has helped me to enjoy connecting with people who are different from me.
-It has also given me personal experience of some of the challenges that go with feeling different, whether that's a national difference, or a difference in race or sexual orientation.
+It has also given me personal experience of some of the challenges that go with feeling different.

-I offer daytime sessions on Monday in Burgess Hill, Thursday and Saturday in Brighton
+I offer daytime sessions on Monday, Thursday, Friday and Saturday.

 I hope to be able to offer counselling in person again from June.
 I will be following government guidelines and taking advice from the BACP before setting a date.